ACMILabs/lens-reader/README.md

 The file `runner.py` runs the `idtech` C app in the background, and processes the output of the app.
 The C app simply continuously prints discovered NFC tag reads to `stdout`.

-The Python script processes the output and makes 'tap' calls to XOS, and controls the lights attached to the RPi.
+The Python script processes the output and POSTs 'tap' API calls to `TARGET_API_ENDPOINT`, and controls the lights attached to the RPi.

 # Configuration values